reedxiao/langdag/README.md

 ### Conditional Edge

-We just talked about simple edges, but LangDAG allows you to use *conditional edges*, which means you can decide whether or not to execute a downstream node based on if the outputs form upstream nodes met certent condition.
+We just talked about simple edges, but LangDAG allows you to use *conditional edges*, which means you can decide whether or not to execute a downstream node based on if the outputs form upstream nodes met certain condition.

 As a pseudo example,